 - Once the beets are cool enough to handle, peel them with a paring knife, then grate them on the large holes of a box grater and set aside.

 - Strain the stock by pouring it into a colander over a sauce pan that is large enough to hold all the liquid.
-Return the strained borscht stock to the Dutch oven or soup pot and bring back to a simmer.
+Return the strained stock to the pot and bring back to a simmer.
 Discard the onion and beets left behind in the colander.

-- Use a good chef's knife and shred the cabbage into long, thin slices.
+- Slice the cabbage into long, thin slices.
 Peel the potatoes and cut into a ½-inch dice.

-- Add the potatoes, cabbage and carrot/onion mixture to the borscht soup broth and simmer for 10-15 minutes.
+- Add the potatoes, cabbage and carrot/onion mixture to the broth and simmer for 10-15 minutes.

 - While the potatoes and cabbage are simmering, shred the meat and discard the bone(s).

-- Add the grated beets, beef or pork, rinsed kidney beans, and the remaining 5 tablespoons of cider vinegar to the borscht and simmer for another 10 minutes, until the potatoes are fork tender.
+- Add the grated beets, pork, rinsed kidney beans, and the remaining 5 tablespoons of cider vinegar and simmer for another 10 minutes, until the potatoes are fork tender.

 - Taste and add more salt or vinegar if desired.
 Remove from heat and let stand for a few minutes to allow the gorgeous pink color to deepen.